the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 1. **Full FC**: TCRC **3:2** NRF **3:1 / 2:2** TPPH **3:1 / 2:2**
 1. **PHQ FC**: TCRC **3:3 / 4:2** NRF **3:3 / 4:2** TPPH **3:2 / 2:3**

-1. Starter skills on logi are all **required** except on the Logi4 fit oneiros.
+1. Basic skills are all **required** except on the Basic fit oneiros which can be run with Logistics cruisers at level 4.

 ### Misc